If you came here expecting an answer to a question that you did not find, please let us know.

 Currently, workflows are considered standard if they use Slack functions and premium if they include at least one custom function.
 Right now, developers and customers in our Workflow Builder pilot program can build workflows using custom functions.

 Your existing apps will continue working as expected.
-Some classic or traditional Slack apps might even produce activity in Slack you can build custom functions and workflows around.
-That said, the next generation automation platform is meant to co-exist with our existing platform and your existing integrations and customizations.
+Some older Slack apps might even produce activity in Slack you can build custom functions and workflows around.
+That said, automations are meant to co-exist with the rest of our platform and your existing integrations and customizations.

 The slack deploy